WDI-SEA/notes/06-ruby-rails/rails-M-M/readme.md

 ```

 # IMPORTANT
-The two models **must** be plural and in alphabetical order, else chaos will ensue.
+The join table with the two models **must** be plural and in alphabetical order if you want to follow the Rails convention.
 Also, `--force-plural` is needed so that the table will never be pluralized.

+Note that if you want to name your join table something different, you can specify your own join model with `through:`

 ##Setting up associations